vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/create-kitties.md

 - Writing a struct to store details about our Kitties
 - Using the Randomness trait to create unique Kitties
-- Creating and using pallet Events
-- Writing functions to own and issue a Kitty
 ## Overview